Skip to content

 Current Legal Status

-The key regulatory requirement currently in place is G98 notification — you should notify your Distribution Network Operator (DNO) before connecting generation to the grid.
+G98 notification is also mandatory — you must notify your Distribution Network Operator (DNO) about connecting and disconnecting generation, and the specification requires products to carry a statement saying so.
 For most balcony solar users this is a straightforward online form.
 See our G98 guide for full details.

 Where to Buy Balcony Solar in the UK